Many pests cause chewing damage to plants. One of them is the grasshopper.

 Another grasshopper control method is the grass trap.
 Grasshoppers like to eat grass and other plants in the grass family.

-So, plant grass at the edges of your garden and in isolated parts of your yard.
+Therefore, plant grass at the edges of your garden and in isolated parts of your yard.
 It will draw grasshoppers away from your edible plants.

 5. Birds